thededman/emu-ex-plus-alpha/README.md

 2. Dependencies
 -----------------------------
-For ports that need linking to additional static libraries (currently all except a stock Linux build), change to the "imagine/bundle/all" directory and run the specific bash script for the port to build the needed packages.
-All arguments passed to this script are passed to make directly.
-Extracted source & build output goes into "/tmp/imagine-bundle/$(pkgName)" but you can override the "tempDir" variable to change this.
-The "install" target installs the resulting files under "$(IMAGINE_SDK_PATH)" and is overridden via the "installDir" variable.
-Note that some packages need the GNU version of the tar utility for proper extraction.
+For ports that need linking to additional static libraries (currently all except a stock Linux build), change to the "imagine/bundle/all" directory and run the specific bash script for the port to build the needed packages. bash makeAll-ios.sh install TAR=gnutar
-For example, to build and install the packages needed for the iOS port, and override the name of the tar utility, use: bash makeAll-ios.sh install TAR=gnutar

 *May have to execute this a few times to get a proper build with our errors.
 This may not be the case with in a native Mac OS.
-I have this issue with this version of Mac OS X as it’s virtual.
+I have has issue with this version of Mac OS X as it’s virtual.

 You see this error, don’t worry run the command again.
 -----------------------------